Search our range of undergraduate, postgraduate and professional courses.

 Studying for a postgraduate degree is a good investment in your future, but you’ll need to consider carefully how you're going to pay your fees and living costs.
 Below you'll find our detailed guide to what studying with us costs and the help that's available to pay for it.

 Fees for Home and distance learning students are set in bands depending on what facilities and resources are required.
-For specific fee information, please visit our individual course pages and click on the fees.
+For specific fee information, please visit our individual course pages and click on the fees tab.

-Fees for part-time students are charged on a pro-rata basis related to the number of credits taken per year.
+Fees for part-time students are charged pro-rata to the full-time fee and calculated on the number of credits taken per year.

 Classroom based subjects